 Figure 1.
-Participation of produce rs oi · intermediaries and consumers in selected Food Supply Chains
+Participation of producers or intermediaries and consumers in selected Food Supply Chains

-Chain Producer Gate yellow = Consumer Travel; green = Product Travel ort chains green - 110a uet mute a.
-Pick your own Producer Consumer b.
-On-farm sales to individual consumers Producer Consumer d.
-Direct sales - Internet deliveries Producer Consumer e.
-Direct sales - delivery to consumer Producer Consumer f.
-Direct sales on farmers' markets (fairs) Producer Consumer c. sales to retail shops (1 intermediary) Producer Retail Shop Consumer L ong chains g.
-On-farm sales to intermediaries Producer Intermediary Wholesale rs Retail Shop Consumer • · h.
-Sales to wholesalers or wholesale market Producer WholesalersRetailShop Consumer i.
-Sales to retail chain (2 or 3 intermediaries) Producer Producers Group Centre Hyper- market Store Consumer j.
-Sales for processing Producer Processor
+Chain Farm Gate a.
+Pick your own b.
+On- farm sales to individual consumers Farm Consumer d.
+Direct sales - Internet deliveries e.
+Direct sales - delivery to consumer Farm Consumer c. sales to retail shops (1 intermediary) f.
+Direct sales on farmers markets (fairs) Farm Retail Shop Consumer g.
+On-farm sales to intermediaries Farm Intermediary Wholesalers Retail Shop Consumer h. sales to wholesalers or wholesale market Farm Who lesalers Retail Shop Consumer i.
+Sales to retail chain (2 or 3 intermediaries) Farm Producers Group Logistics Center Hyper- market Store Consumer j.
+Sales for processing Farm Processor

-Short food supply chains are those marked with letters 'a' to 'f.'
-There are no intermediaries in the chains: pick your own and (a), on-farm sales (b), Internet deliveries (d) delivery to consumer (e) and sales on farmers' markets and food fairs (f).
-There is one intermediary in sales to retail shop (c).
+Short food supply chains are those marked with letters ",a" to "d".
+There are no intermediaries in the chains pick your own and (a), on-farm sales (b), Internet deliveries (d) and delivery to consumer (e).
+There is one intermediary in the remaining short chains - sales to retail outlets (c) - including HoReCa, and sales on farmers' markets and food fairs (f).

-In the group of 'long' chains ('g' to 'j'), which serve in the study as a reference for comparisons with SFSCs, there are four distribution channels with two or more intermediaries.
-Three intermediaries may be identified in the chains 'on-farm sales to intermediaries (an agent purchasing product - wholesaler or wholesale market - retail outlet)' and 'sales to retail chain (farmers' co-operative - logistic center - hypermarket),' both of which are commonly used in the fruit market in Poland.
+In the group of "long" chains ("g" to "j"), which serve in the study as a reference for comparisons with SFSCs, there are four distribution channels with two or more intermediaries.
+Three intermediaries may be identified in the chains On-farm sales to intermediaries (an agent purchasing product - wholesaler or wholesale market - retail outlet) and Sales to retail chain (farmers' co-operative - logistic center - hypermarket), both very commonly used on the fruit market in Poland.